-Unique Contribution to Theory, Practice and Policy: The study recommends that, the insurance companies should embrace continuous awareness and education on microinsurance services which can assist in alleviating poverty.
+Unique contribution of theory, practice and policy: The study recommends that, the insurance companies should embrace continuous awareness and education on microinsurance services which can assist in alleviating poverty.
 Insurers should offer flexible and convenience payment options of insurance premium to the low-income earners so as to attract and retain customers.
 Individual should be able to access credit in other forms, such as insurance premium finance tailored to the suit the low-income cadre.
 The government needs to come up and subsidize the insurance providers so that there is adequate extension of micro insurance services to the low-income individuals.
 The study also recommends collaboration by the various stakeholders in ensuring implementation of strategies that will address the various factors identified as causing low insurance penetration.

-Keywords: Microinsurance, Microinsurance Products, Uptake of Micro Insurance Products
+Key words: Microinsurance, Microinsurance Products, Uptake of Micro Insurance Products